SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_Failover_switch_Cassandra_Cluster.md

 ## Description

-On systems with a Cassandra Cluster database, a Failover switch can take a long time due to blocking calls on SLASPConnection.
+A Failover switch can take a long time due to blocking calls on SLASPConnection.